juliewang2020/cca_lol/1_Model Scraper.md

 * How to Name the Images
   * Ideally, the files should be descriptive of the champion and the specific skin.
 Will I need to scrape these from somewhere else and match it the website?
 * Controlling Mouse Inputs
   * In order to increase the image quality, I would prefer to zoom in using the model viewer a certain amount before taking the screenshot.
+In the above example, the model takes up a little over 50% of the model viewer's height.
   * Will I need to change the inputs on the website form in order to scrape all the skins?
-And can I use these buttons to help name the images
+And can I use these buttons to help scrape for the names of the skins?
-* How to remove the backgrounds ( I don't know anything here at all)
+* How to remove the backgrounds ( I don't know anything here at all!)
   * No clue here on how to remove patterned backgrounds.

 ## Step 1.1